 Cal-Ore Telephone Company ("Cal-Ore") owns a total of 35.4 acres at 8 sites located in north central California.
 Its principal operating facilities are located in Dorris, California, where Cal-Ore owns three buildings comprising a total of 4,727 square feet housing its administrative offices and central office switching terminals, 11,500 square feet of maintenance shop with offices and truck bays, and another building which houses record storage.
 In Tulelake, California, Cal-Ore owns two buildings with a total of 1,913 square feet containing business offices, central office switching terminals and storage facilities, as well as a vehicle maintenance shop of 4,450 square feet.
 Smaller facilities, used mainly for storage and for housing central office switching equipment, with a total of 1,893 square feet, are located in Macdoel, Tennant and Newell.
-Cal-Ore has the use of 5 other sites under permits or easements at which it has constructed four microwave towers and installed various items of equipment either in small company-owned buildings (totaling 824 square feet) or under protective cover.
+Cal-Ore has the use of 5 other sites under permits or easements at which it has constructed four microwave towers and installed various items of equipment either in small companyowned buildings (totaling 824 square feet) or under protective cover.
 One of these sites is in Klamath Falls, Oregon.
-Cal-Ore also owns 586 miles of copper cable and 243 miles of fiber optic cable running through rights-of-way within its 850 square mile service area, with an additional 50 miles of fiber owned or leased in Oregon.
-All of these properties are encumbered under mortgages held by CoBank.
+Cal-Ore also owns 586 miles of copper cable and 245 miles of fiber optic cable running through rights-of-way within its 850 square mile service area, with an additional 50 miles of fiber owned or leased in Oregon.